OpenTitan Darjeeling (Integrated Admissible Architecture) Datasheet

 • A DMA controller facilitating data exchange between the OpenTitan IP and the SoC

-• A mailbox IP with TL-UL bus interface and configurable shared memory region
+• A mailbox with TL-UL bus interface, configurable shared memory regions, and support for the PCIe Data Object Exchange (DOE) protocol

 • A SoC proxy module that serves as a comportable fronted for external interrupts, alerts and the like